amantuladhar/amantuladhar.github.io/_posts/2017-07-11-angularjs-testing-in-nutshell.md

 ---
 layout: post
-title: AngularJS Testing in Nutshell
+title:  "AngularJS Testing in Nutshell"
+date: 2017-07-11
-subtitle: AngularJS testing as simple as possible
+desc: "AngularJS testing as simple as possible"
+keywords: "js,javascript,jasmine,test,angularjs"
+categories: [Angular]
+tags: [JavaScript,Karma,Jasmine,AngularJS]
+icon: icon-angular
 ---

 In this post I will talk about AngularJS testing.
 This will be quick and easy guide to get up and running with AngularJS testing.
-This post cover basics of testing
+This post cover basics of :

 - Karma
 - Jasmine